 Besides the obvious, that sleep deprivation makes us CRANKY, being tired simply makes me less fun of a mom, sometimes.
 Even when I’m not cranky (I can fight through it much of the time, with a smile on my face), I’m definitely not as fun and I definitely don’t have as much energy.
 When my son wants me to play tackle or basketball, I just don’t feel like it all the time.

 I might lack the energy to cook a really good dinner and opt for take-out.
 I sometimes don’t have the energy to talk in Toddlerease and use a timeout when I might have avoided the meltdown had I had the patience to work through the issue (not to mention that sensitive kids will pick up on your energy level, too).
 My patience level drops, sometimes.
 It takes a lot of energy to parent my spirited son!

 When my son wants to play cars for the second hour, I have to admit, there has been at least one time I started falling asleep on the floor!
-This past weekend, I did make sure I played cars over an hour nurturing their imagination (without falling asleep), played hokey pokey with lots of energy, and refrained from turning on the TV to give myself a break (Dora or Diego are shows that let me take a little nap on the couch, sometimes, and at least the kids are “learning Spanish”, right? :D).
+This past weekend, I did make sure I played cars over an hour nurturing their imagination (without falling asleep), played hokey pokey with lots of energy, and refrained from turning on the TV to give myself a break (shows let me take a little nap on the couch, sometimes, and at least the kids are “learning” sometimes, right? :D).

 Focus and Concentration

 My absolute favorite part of the day is cuddling with my sons in bed before they go to sleep.
 My older son LOVES to snuggle (Daddy won’t do) and we chit chat about our day and talk about what our favorite part of the day was (I like to end the day thinking about the positive).
 It is a wonderful time of night.